aleirbag92/wedding/content/homepage/argentina.md

 - **CURRENCY**:
     - ARS (Argentine Peso)
     - {{<extlink text="USD:ARS ~950" href="https://dolarhoy.com/cotizaciondolarblue">}}
 - **PAYMENTS**: Cash is king.
-Visa & Mastercard have widespread support as well, but they have slightly worse exchange rates over using cash as the government levies a tax ontop of the exchange rate.
+Visa & Mastercard have widespread support as well.
-    - **Recommendation**: bring enough USD cash to cover drinks/food and ideally accommodation (you may be able to get a better deal).
-We can help exchange USD to ARS at a "cueva" once you're here.
 - **DELIVERY**: You can get almost anything delivered to where you're staying using the {{<extlink text="Rappi app" href="https://about.rappi.com">}} or {{<extlink text="PedidosYa" href="https://www.pedidosya.com.ar/">}}.
 Craving ice cream at 1am?
 Rappi or PedidosYa it.